Should I Submit?

 You still need to submit your paper as a PDF file, but you are welcome to use the physical submission process and send hard copy of the paper (in addition to submitting it electronically), or selected images, or of your video.

-Does the video submitted by May have to be final quality?
+Does the submitted video have to be final quality?
 Or will people whose papers are accepted have the opportunity to prepare a more polished video?

 You'll have the opportunity to prepare a more polished video.
 Of course, the better the submitted video looks, the more likely reviewers will be able to see the strength of your work, so early polishing is a good investment of time and energy.